falkaer/the-guide/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 allocate buffers, transfer, execute, transfer back.
 Then possibly deallocate.

 This is not a good way to accomplish this.
 But it is highly flexible and we're gonna do it anyways!
-Don't worry about the 'how' too much, 3️⃣ goes into greater detail.
+Don't worry about the 'how' too much, I'll go into greater detail further down the page.

 ## Building the Linear Node
 Okay, so let's try building the linear operator again, but this time on the GPU!
 Don't worry too much about the particulars.
-The setup is quite a bit like what is described in the 3️⃣ section of m1::s2.
+The setup is quite a bit like what is described in [m1::s2][6].

 There are three central files for this. ```src::shared::tensor2d_gpu.rs```,
 ```src::shared::shaders::linear.wgsl``` and ```src::immediate::nodes.rs```.